hzhaoc/hzhaoc.github.io/_posts/2023-12-29-principal-of-neural-network.md

 A basic structure of neural network is 1 input layer, certain number of hidden layers, and 1 output layer.
 For each arrow in the below illustration example, it's an activation function, for example, one popular activation function is *Logistic Regression*; each activation neuron in one layer is an output from from each activation function with last layer's activation neurons.\
 ![simple_nn](/assets/images/neural_network.png)

-# The essence of binary property in the AI world
+# the binary property in the AI world

-## Sigmoid function
+## Sigmoid Function
 $$h_\theta(X)=g(\theta^TX)=\frac{1}{1+e^{-\theta^TX}}=\frac{1}{1+e^{-z}}=P(y=1|x)$$
 where
 $$z=\theta^TX$$